 Special prizes are awarded to the winning teams.

 International Student Movie Festival “Golden Butterfly”

-The presence of the TV Studio at the European School and students’ avid interest in movie-making resulted in creation of a movie forum at the European School.
+The presence of the TV Studio at the European School and students’ avid interest in movie-making resulted in the creation of a movie forum at the European School.
 In 2011, “Golden Butterfly” movie festival was launched.
 The festival is held annually, on every May 29, 30, 31 and June 1, and is dedicated to the International Day for Protection of Children.

 Georgian and international students alike under the age of 18 participate in the festival.
 The festival welcomes competitive and non-competitive participation.
 Students meet with famous filmmakers, learn about modern cinematography techniques, participate in short films and sketches and develop teamwork skills.
-It is particularly noteworthy that the movies submitted to the festival do not necessarily need to posses high quality.
+It is particularly noteworthy that the movies submitted to the festival do not necessarily need to possess high quality.
 The jury is more focused on the concept of the movie.